YasserHassan03/FYP/README.md

 | GPIO21        | SDA              | I2C Data Line            |
 | GPIO22        | SCL              | I2C Clock Line           |

-The App is currently designed only to work with an iphone however, due to legal issues it is not available publicly.
+The App is currently designed only to work with an iphone however, due to legal obstacles it is not available publicly.
 Should you want access, use the following link: https://testflight.apple.com/join/cHH6Dh8j and follow the steps provided